lekoala/silverstripe-cms-actions/README.md

         return $this->redirectBack();
     }

+## Show messages instead of actions

+If an action is not available/visible, the user may wonder why.
+Obviously you can display a disabled button, but you can also display a message instead of the button.
+This can be done like so:

+    $actions->push(LiteralField::create('MyCustomAction', "<span class=\"bb-align\">Action not available</span>"));

+The `bb-align` class ensure the text is properly aligned with the buttons.

 ## Extensions support

 If your extensions depend on this module, you can play with `DataObject::onBeforeUpdateCMSActions` and `DataObject::onAfterUpdateCMSActions` extension hook to add your own buttons.